FuelLabs/swayswap/docs/LEGAL_DISCLAIMER.md

 # Legal Disclaimer

-Read all of this disclaimer before using SwaySwap
+Read all of this disclaimer before using SwaySwap.

 - This software is only for use by _developers_ who understand what the Fuel network is. <https://github.com/FuelLabs/fuel-specs>
 - You are solely responsible for your use of this demo application ("SwaySwap").